 ► Permit areas (some with basic facilities) – specific areas where you can camp with a permit.

-There will be places for motorhomes to stop off overnight in the Camping Management Zones with a permit.
+There are places for motorhomes to stop off overnight in the Camping Management Zones with a permit.

 To find out more and to buy your permit go to www.lochlomond-trossachs.org/camping

-The permit areas will cover a number of lochshore areas that are already popular fishing spots.
-With a camping permit you will be given a specific area to stay overnight in.
+The permit areas cover a number of lochshore areas that are already popular fishing spots.
+With a camping permit you are given a specific area to stay overnight in.
 This may not be the same place you are fishing as not all the fishing areas are covered by camping permits.

 Yes.
 Outside the Camping Management Zones responsible ‘wild camping’ in accordance with in the Outdoor Access Code is not affected by the byelaws.
 Camping across the entire Park from October to February is unaffected by the byelaws.

 The National Park has informal camping facilities at the campsite next to The Cabin at Loch Lubnaig, and Forestry Commission Scotland also have Sallochy campsite on East Loch Lomond.
-A new campsite is being set up at Loch Chon in the Trossachs, in time for 1st March 2017.
-Like the sites at Sallochy and Loch Lubnaig, the Loch Chon site will offer informal, low cost camping in a picturesque location.
+A new campsite opened at Loch Chon in the Trossachs on the 1st March 2017.
+Like the sites at Sallochy and Loch Lubnaig, the Loch Chon site offers informal, low cost camping in a picturesque location.

 Certain sites within the Camping Management Zones are well suited to providing places for visitors in motorhomes, campervans and caravans to stop overnight.
 There are both campsite locations and permit areas within the Trossachs North and West Loch Lomond Camping Management Zones, with suitable off-road locations to accommodate motorhomes, campervans and caravans.
 (See map below for detail.)